alexo/alexo.github.com/_posts/core-samples/2012-04-06-sync-p4-with-git.md

 ---
 {% include JB/setup %}

+### Sync Perforce with Git

 If you want to automate p4 to git synchronization, you can use a script which performs all the hard work for you.
 The idea behind it is simple:

-# In git repostory create a branch called p4 (for holding exact state of sources in perforce)
+- In git repostory create a branch called p4 (for holding exact state of sources in perforce)
-# Do all your work in a separate topic branch
+- Do all your work in a separate topic branch
-# When you are ready to sync, update the perforce with latest changes and launch the script.
+- When you are ready to sync, update the perforce with latest changes and launch the script.
-# The script will copy all content from perforce to git location (on p4 branch) and will commit them.
+- The script will copy all content from perforce to git location (on p4 branch) and will commit them.

+### Script samples

 This is a sample bash script (for linux) used to sync a perforce project repository with git.